Josh-SCG/Blob-Blob/README.md

 # Credits
+Scripting, most visual art and overall design and development by [me](https://github.com/Josh-SCG)

 Parallax Background remixed from [A platformer in the forest by Buch](https://opengameart.org/content/a-platformer-in-the-forest)

 Title screen music from [Menu Music by mrpoly](https://opengameart.org/content/menu-music)